9 Strategies for Stress-Free Evenings

 Rush-hour traffic, hungry kids, and mountains of homework make weeknights stressful for any parent.
 For parents of children with attention deficit disorder (ADHD), the hours from school dismissal to bedtime can be overwhelming.

 You can manage these chaotic periods with the following ADHD organization strategies from experts, all of which have been road-tested by parents and ADHD organization experts.

 1. Focus on After-School Nutrition.

-Some studies indicate that diet and nutrition affect children’s behavior and may reduce or increase the symptoms of ADHD.
+Some studies indicate that nutrition affects children’s behavior and may reduce or increase the symptoms of ADHD.

 Too much sugar and artificial coloring, for instance, can make some children with ADHD more hyperactive.

 Have a healthy snack ready when your child walks in the door.
 After a long day at school, where lunch may have been a bag of chips and a soda, the last thing kids need is more junk food.
 “Avoid snacks that are high in simple sugars and fat; instead, choose foods that are high in nutrients,” advises Laura J. Stevens, founder of Nutrition in Action, Inc.